IzonIcy/Portfolio/README.md

 # Portfolio

-This is an all about me website showcasing my writing, and photography. (more coming soon!)
+This is an all about me website showcasing my writing, blogs and photography. (more coming soon!)

 **Live Site:** https://portfolio-ecru-rho-94.vercel.app/ (Website is hosted by Vercel)